H2OKing89/mam_tool/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in MAMFast, please report it responsibly:
+If you discover a security vulnerability in shelfr, please report it responsibly:

 1. **Do NOT** open a public GitHub issue for security vulnerabilities
 2. Email the maintainers directly or use GitHub's private vulnerability reporting feature